gohsonghan98/gitbookclone/document/function/Math/absolute/Absolute.md

-﻿# Absolute
+# Absolute

 ### Description

-Remove any negative sign in front of a number.
+Absolute is used to return the absolute value (non-negative value) of a number.

 ### Flowchart